- Advanced Search | Latest Updates | 30 Most Viewed

 Other Appearances »

-Louis Armstrong (Songwriter), Eddie Boyd (Songwriter), Willie Dixon (Songwriter), Arthur (Harrington) Gibbs (Songwriter), Joe (Joseph W.) Grey (Songwriter), Howlin' Wolf (Chester Burnett) (Songwriter), Joe Liggins (Songwriter), Lil Hardin (Armstrong) (Songwriter), Leo Wood (Songwriter), Big John Wrencher (Songwriter), Mike Leadbitter (Liner Notes), Jim Simpson (Liner Notes), Jim Simpson (Produced By), Vic Keary (Recording Engineer), Paul Bevoir (Artwork By), Paul Bevoir (Design By), Vic Keary (Mixing Engineer), Alan Johnson (Original Sleeve Photographs), Roger Dopson (Reissue Co-Ordinated By), Nick (Ears) Watson (Sound Restoration By)
+Louis Armstrong (Songwriter), Eddie (Edward Riley) Boyd (Songwriter), Willie Dixon (Songwriter), Arthur (Harrington) Gibbs (Songwriter), Joe (Joseph W.) Grey (Songwriter), Howlin' Wolf (Chester Burnett) (Songwriter), Joe (Joseph C.) Liggins (Songwriter), Lil Hardin (Armstrong) (Songwriter), Leo Wood (Songwriter), Big John Wrencher (Songwriter), Mike Leadbitter (Liner Notes), Jim Simpson (Liner Notes), Jim Simpson (Produced By), Vic Keary (Recording Engineer), Paul Bevoir (Artwork By), Paul Bevoir (Design By), Vic Keary (Mixing Engineer), Alan Johnson (Original Sleeve Photographs), Roger Dopson (Reissue Co-Ordinated By), Nick (Ears) Watson (Sound Restoration By)

 Record Label »